Skip to main content

 What if I haven't heard from Turing College within 24 hours of applying?

-- Reach out to us via live chat.
-You’re already on our website, so click on the chat button at the lower right-hand corner of your screen.
-Our friendly team is always ready to help you out and make sure your application gets the attention it deserves.
+If it's been more than 24 hours since you submitted your application and you haven't received a response from us, here's what you can do: check your spam/promotions folder, as sometimes our emails can get lost; or reach out to us via live chat by clicking the chat button at the lower right-hand corner of your screen.
+Our friendly team is always ready to help make sure your application gets the attention it deserves.